 "Kokoda Trail" and "Kokoda Track" have been used interchangeably since the Second World War and the former was adopted by the Battles Nomenclature Committee as the official British Commonwealth battle honour in October 1957.

-Once your expedition is confirmed, we will send you detailed Pre Departure Information which includes a list of recommended clothing and personal equipment, along with other relevant information to help you prepare for your trip.
+Once your expedition booking is confirmed, we will send you detailed Pre Departure Information which includes a list of recommended clothing and personal equipment (in the form of a packing list), along with other relevant information to help you prepare for your trip.

 INFORMATION AND SUPPORT

 If you have any comments, questions or want more information, please let us know.
 We are here to support you with information to help you prepare for your travels in PNG.